NXT TakeOver: Stand & Deliver: Storylines

 The card comprised a total of 12 matches evenly divided between the two nights, which included one pre-show match each night.
-The matches resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on their weekly television program, NXT.
+The matches resulted from scripted storylines.
+Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television program, NXT.

+Main event matches

 At TakeOver XXX on August 22, 2020, Karrion Kross won the NXT Championship; however, during the match, he suffered a legitimate shoulder injury, requiring him to relinquish the title.
 Finn Bálor then won the vacant championship at Super Tuesday II on September 8.
 Kross then made his return from injury in December.
 Following Bálor's title defense on the March 10, 2021, episode of NXT, he was finally confronted by Kross over the championship.
 Bálor was subsequently scheduled to defend the NXT Championship against Kross at TakeOver: Stand & Deliver, which was scheduled as the main event of Night 2.